Robert W. Hunt: Post-war period

 Returning to civilian life, in July 1865 he went to work for the Cambria Co. and was named superintendent of the experimental Bessemer steel works in Wyandotte, Michigan.
 This was the first Bessemer steel plant to be operated in the United States.
 He remained in charge of the Wyandotte Bessemer Works until 1866, when he returned to Johnstown, where the Cambria Co. was erecting a Bessemer plant.
 Since the construction of this factory was not completed until July 1871, Cambria placed Hunt in charge of the process of rolling steel ingots into rail tracks for use by the Pennsylvania Railroad.
 Once the Cambria Bessemer plant was put into operation, Hunt, along with John E. Fry and Alexander L. Holley introduced a new bottom casting method for which the three received a patent.

 Hunt remained with the Cambria Co. until September, 1873, when he became superintendent of the Bessemer works of John A. Griswald & Company in Troy, New York.
 He would remain with Griswald's company until 1888.
 In 1883 he was elected to serve a term as the president of the American Institute of Mining Engineers.
 Moving to Chicago in the spring of 1888, he started the business of Messrs.
 Robert W. Hunt & Company in April, which engaged in the business of inspection, testing, and consultation.

 He was elected president of the American Society of Mechanical Engineers in November, 1890, serving his term during 1891–92.
 In 1893, he was named president of the Western Society of Engineers.
 He was again elected president of the American Institute of Mining Engineers in 1906.
 He became president of the American Society for Testing and Materials in 1912 and vice-president of the International Association for Testing Materials in 1914.
 On December 5, 1912, he was awarded the John Fritz Medal in New York for "his contributions to the early development of the Bessemer process".
 Named a trustee of Rensselaer Polytechnic Institute in 1886, he was bestowed the honorary degree of Doctor of Engineering by Rensselaer on June 4, 1916.
+In 1920, he was elected an honorary member of the American Society of Mechanical Engineers.
 In 1923 he received the Washington Award.

 Hunt was married to Eleanor Clark in December 1866; the couple would have no children.
 He died at his home in Chicago on July 11, 1923.

 His estate endowed the Hunt Professorship in Metallurgical Engineering at Rensselaer Polytechnic Institute.
 The Robert W. Hunt Company continues to operate to this day, becoming a subsidiary of U.S. Laboratories Inc. in 2001.